 Primary research, especially in the form of surveys, often provides statistics and data that is used to inform the audience of how your topic relates to them.
 However, people often react better to this type of information when it’s provided by a name with authority.

-If you’ll conduct a survey that will have nearly the same information of a survey that already exists from the government or a big-name company, then it might be worth saving the time and effort involved.
+If you’ll conduct a survey that will have nearly the same information as a survey that already exists from the government or a big-name company, then it might be worth saving the time and effort involved.

-That said, if you can provide information specific to your product, service or audience, then research on this topic is absolutely worth it.
+That said, if you can provide information specific to your product, service, or audience, then research on this topic is absolutely worth it.

 Will you be providing statistically valid information?